hassenmorad/Democratic-Primaries/README.md

 This repository contains files collected & created while analyzing Democratic presidential primary data (all files related to polls are in the [Polls](https://github.com/hassenmorad/Democratic-Primaries/tree/master/Polls) folder).
 These are some key questions I explored in the articles below:
 - Was calling landline numbers the main method of reaching voters?
 - Are DNC polling criteria fair (analyzing DNC-approved polls)?
-- Does mapping candidate donations reveal any patterns of greater support from certain races or regions?
+- Does mapping candidate donations reveal any patterns of support from certain racial groups or regions?
 - How do candidates compare w/ regards to momentum in key metrics?

 #### [Addressing the "Landline Only" Polling Myth](https://medium.com/@hassen.morad/addressing-the-landline-only-polling-myth-473dbb6d46bd?source=friends_link&sk=b4f11605e33fff99f8d1b93cf0ec27ea)